Since 2009, CAF's World Giving Index has provided an annual snapshot of generosity across the world.

 The Charities Aid Foundation (CAF) exists to accelerate progress in society towards a fair and sustainable future for all.
 Over the last 100 years, we have led the way in developing innovative approaches to giving.
 Annually, we distribute over £1 billion to social purpose organisations around the globe.

-As a leading charity operating in the UK, the US and Canada, CAF works at the centre of the giving world.
-We partner with corporate and individual donors to enable them to give more effectively, strategically and impactfully.
+As a leading charity operating from the UK, US and Canada, alongside an international network of partners, CAF works at the centre of the giving world.
+We collaborate with corporate and individual donors to enable them to give more effectively, strategically and impactfully.
 This includes connecting them to charities globally and providing access to our in-depth sector knowledge, governance expertise and innovative giving solutions.

-We help social purpose organisations to strengthen their resilience and do more of their life-changing work, through strategic advisory services from our Impact Accelerator, tools to support charities’ fundraising activities, and charity financial services from CAF Bank Limited and CAF Financial Solutions Limited.
+We help social purpose organisations to strengthen their resilience and do more of their life changing work, through impact consulting services from our Impact Accelerator, tools to support charities’ fundraising activities, and charity financial services from CAF Bank Limited and CAF Financial Solutions Limited.
 Using our research, policy and campaigns work, we understand and influence the wider environment for charities and donors.

 Together, we give more.

-We are privileged to lead a global collaboration of like-minded partners, united in the aim of increasing understanding on giving and charity through this project.
-These partners sit at the intersection of charities and donors in their respective countries – advocating and leading action for stronger civil societies around the world.
+We are privileged to lead a global collaboration of more than 30 social purpose organisations, united in the aim of increasing understanding around giving and charity through this project.
+These partners work with charities and donors in their respective countries — advocating and leading action for stronger civil societies around the world.

 Unique in its breadth and depth, the World Giving Report uncovers deeper insights into what, how and why people give around the globe.